Moses Odo

-Moses Tochukwu Odo (born 11 December 1997) is a Nigerian professional footballer who plays as a forward who last played for Thep Xanh Nam Dinh.
+Moses Tochukwu Odo (born 11 December 1997) is a Nigerian professional footballer who plays as a forward.

 Career

 Odo's career in football began during his teenage years from when he played for different football clubs including Kaduna United F.C.; Enugu Rangers and Abia Warriors in the Nigerian Professional Football League.

 In 2016, Moses Odo ventured outside of Nigeria when he was transferred to Binatli Yilmaz SK in the KTFF Super lig before being temporarily loaned out to Yenicami Agdelen.
 The following year, he went back to Nigeria and signed with the Nigerian League team, Real Sapphire where he played before joining Haras ElHodoud in Egypt.

 At Haras ElHodoud, he scored 10 goals in 32 appearances, then transferred to Misr Lel Makkasa SC and subsequently to Ghazl El Mahalla SC.